dfox/graybox-testing.org/tests/index.md

 ads: false
 ---

-Once a functional specification is written, it can be used to write an automated test.
-The test will be written to automate the steps in the specification exactly as the user would perform them in the user interface.
-The preconditions and side effect assertions are set up and tested using the same language and platform the application is written in.
+Once a [functional specification](/specifications/) is written, it can be used to write an automated test.
+The test will perform the steps in the specification exactly as the user would perform them in the user interface.
+The preconditions and side effect assertions are set up and tested using the same language and platform the application is written in, and are called remotely from the user interface test.

 The libraries for user interface testing on mobile devices are unfortunately not as mature as what is available for web